The Dordogne region of Southwestern France

 Another highlight of this area is the food.
 It is best known for their Foie Gras – this in the liver of a goose that has been fattened…….there is even a wine that is specifically made to drink with foie gras called Monbazillac .
 I have never seen it in the USA.
 It is sweet, but very subtle, not sugary.
 The fields of sunflowers are all over – they use them a lot – seeds, oil, margarine.

 Walnuts are also a specialty and salads come with walnuts and walnut oil drizzled on them.
+There is a Nut Museum where you can visit and buy walnut products.
 Truffles are not really in season when we are there, but are available in restaurants.
 Lastly, prunes are very prevalent in this area.
 Of course there is prune liquor which is delicious !

-Picture yourself living in a French country cottage … exploring the medieval village of Monpazier … enjoying local cuisine and world-famous wines … hiking to the castle of Beynac, one of the last places Richard the Lionhearted fought for … or simply floating down the Dordogne River in a Gabare……
+Picture yourself living in a medieval stone house French in the village of Monpazier … enjoying local cuisine and world-famous wines … hiking to the castle of Beynac, one of the last places Richard the Lionhearted fought for … or simply floating down the Dordogne River in a Gabare……